material-components/material-components-ios/howto/tutorial/README.md

 ~~~
 <!--</div>-->

-If these are omitted, the header will continue to work, but there will not be any collapsing and expanding behavior.
+If these are omitted, the header will continue to work, but there will not be
+any collapsing and expanding behavior.

-If you prefer to use not use the model, see the Material Collection View component documentation for
+If you prefer to use not use the model, see the Material Collection View
-more detail.
-This component also handles editing and moving of rows, which is also covered in the component documentation.
+component documentation for more detail.
+This component also handles editing
+and moving of rows, which is also covered in the component documentation.

 ### Handling taps on a row

 The final step is to handle taps on a row.
-It is very similar to the normal UICollectionViewDelegate
+It is similar to the normal
-way of doing things
+UICollectionViewDelegate way of doing things

 <!--<div class="material-code-render" markdown="1">-->